thalfeust/ROVI1E18_FinalProject/README.md

 in the file Plugin/SamplePluginPA10/src/SamplePlugin.cpp :
 - Verify the paths configuration (begin line 27)
 - do the steps 1), 2) and 3)

+You have to re-load if you want to change the mode or the path.